 From the Institute for Applied Psychometrics (IAP), Kevin S. McGrew, Ph.D.

 Bookshare provides accessible books and periodicals for readers with print disabilities.
 Bookshare™ is free for all U.S. students with qualifying disabilities.
 Student memberships are currently funded by an award from the U.S. Department of Education Office of Special Education Programs (OSEP).

 Text of Brittany’s Law contained in the Illinois School Code.

 BROADREACH Training & Resources – Norman Kunc & Emma Van Der Klift

 The website of Norman Kunc & Emma Van der Klift – focusing on inclusion and other disability issues.
 Helping individuals with disabilities and their families live rich and meaningful lives in their communities.

-CADRE – Consortium for Appropriate Dispute Resolution in Special Education
+CADRE – Center for Appropriate Dispute Resolution in Special Education